Contact homology computations for singular Legendrian knots and the surgery formula in two dimensions: Chekanov--Eliashberg dg-algebras for smooth Legendrians

 of the $A_{\infty}$-homomorphism $\Phi_{\Lambda}$ is then defined by counting rigid pseudo-holomorphic cobordism disks in $W_{\Lambda}^{\circ}$, as in \autoref{fig:cobordism-disk}.
 For details, see \cite{EL17}.

-\begin{remark} Though not explicitly stated, it is clear from the proof given in \cite{EL17} that when $n > 1$, the map is in fact an $A_{\infty}$-\emph{isomorphism}, at least when restricted to the generators below any fixed action level.
+\begin{remark} Though not explicitly stated, it is clear from the proof given in \cite{EL17} that when $n > 1$, the map is in fact an $A_{\infty}$-\emph{isomorphism}, at least this can be assumed to hold when the maps is restricted to the generators below any fixed action level.
 (The final map is defined as a limit of such maps.)
 This is not true when $n=1$, the problem being that the low dimension makes all Reeb chords degenerate.
 However, it is still true that the map is a quasi-isomorphism, which we prove in \autoref{ssec:surgery-surfaces}. \end{remark} There is a closely related result which we will call the cobordism formula.
-Consider a subset $\Pi$ of the attaching spheres in $\Lambda$, and the Chekanov--Eliashberg algebra of $CE( \Lambda \setminus \Pi;W_{\Pi} )$ of the remaining part of $\Lambda$ after attaching handles at $\Pi \subset \Lambda$.
+Consider a subset $\Pi$ of the attaching spheres in $\Lambda$, and the Chekanov--Eliashberg dg-algebra of $CE( \Lambda \setminus \Pi;W_{\Pi} )$ of the remaining part of $\Lambda$ after attaching handles at $\Pi \subset \Lambda$.
 Note that $\Lambda \setminus \Pi$ is considered as a Legendrian inside the boundary of the Weinstein manifold $W_{\Pi}$.

 \begin{theorem}{\cite[Theorem 5.1 when $n > 1$]{BEE12}} Let $\Pi$ be a subset of the spheres in $\Lambda$.
 Then there is a dg-algebra morphism

 which is a quasi-isomorphism onto the subalgebra $CE^{*}( \Lambda;W)[\Lambda \setminus \Pi,\Lambda \setminus \Pi]$, consisting of all word of Reeb chords whose initial and terminal vertices are both contained in $\Lambda \setminus \Pi$. \end{theorem} Note that this theorem is true for all $n > 0$.
 To define $\Psi_{\Pi}$, we perform the same handle attachment on $\R\times \partial W$ as in the construction of the surgery map, but this time only for the subset $\Pi$ of components of $\Lambda$.
 This results in a cobordism $\partial W_{\Pi}^{\circ}$, with $\partial^{+} W^{\circ}_{\Pi} = \partial W_{\Pi}$ and $\partial_{-} W^{\circ}_{\Pi} = \partial W$.
 We define an exact Lagrangian cobordism $L = \bigcup_{i \in I} L_{i}$ inside $W^{\circ}_{\Pi}$, by letting $L_{i} = \Lambda_{i} \times [0,1]$ for $\Lambda_{i} \in \Lambda \setminus \Pi$ and $L_{i} = \Lambda_{i}\times [0,1] \cup L_{\Lambda_i}$ for $\Lambda_{i} \in \Pi$, where $L_{\Lambda_{i}}$ is the core of the handle attached at $\Lambda_{i}$.
 We have $\partial_{-} L \subset \partial^{-} W^{\circ}_{\Pi}$ and $\partial_{+} L = \Lambda \setminus \Pi \subset \partial^{+} W^{\circ}_{\Pi}$.
 We then define